scarlehoff/lhapdf_management/readme.md

 # Install

-It can be installed from pypi with a simple command
+It can be installed from PyPI with a simple command

 ```
   pip install lhapdf-management